JimmyLaessig/Lifestage/VibroTouch/README.txt

-vibrotouch_testcases.xml:
+#vibrotouch_testcases.xml:
-sizes/width/height/deviation are in mm
+sizes/x/y/deviation are all in mm

-testcase 1:
+##testcase 1:
-maximum number of objects: 4 (should be in a line) x,y: mm, middle of object
+maximum number of objects in a line : 4 x,y: center of object
 time: secs
 errors: how often a user has tried to put object on wrong target space
 screenPlacements: how often objects were put on white screen again

-testcase 2:
+##testcase 2:
 size: mm
 time: secs

+#IMPORTANT!!!!
+FILL IN SCREENWIDTH AND HEIGHT IN MM FOR ACCURATE MEASUREMENT